lucee/lucee-docs/docs/04.guides/04.cookbooks/41.Encrypt_Decrypt/page.md

 dump(enc);
 ```

-We now create RSA keys using the ``generateRSAKeys()`` function, and then use the key to encrypt using encrypt().
+We now create RSA keys using the [[function-generatersakeys]] function, and then use the key to encrypt using the [[function-encrypt]] function.
 The encrypt() function has some arguments.
 It has ``key.private`` which defines the key as the private key, and ``rsa`` indicates use of the RSA encryption algorithm.
 Then run the dump in the browser and we see the encrypted string for your input string.